Gringill/static-web-boilerplate/README.md

 ## Getting Started

 Use `make watch` to  start a local webserver and watch the files in the `/src` folder.
-When any change is seen, the build process (`make build`) will be triggred.
+When any change is seen, the build process (`make build`) will be triggered.

 ## Folder structure